Comparisons

 Feb 16, 2026 · 5 min read

-Dispatcher is building a native HouseCall Pro integration that will check real-time technician availability and create jobs directly in HCP — the same architecture as its live Jobber integration.
-The HCP adapter is code-complete and launching soon, with early access available now for contractors who want to be first in line.
+Dispatcher offers a native HouseCall Pro integration path through early access — the same architecture as its live Jobber integration.
+The HCP adapter is available through assisted rollout for contractors who want native availability checking and job creation without waiting for a broader public release.

 For HouseCall Pro users, the AI dispatch landscape in 2026 has a notable gap.
 HCP is one of the most popular FSMs in home services, yet most AI dispatch platforms either don’t support it at all or rely on fragile Zapier-based workarounds.
-Dispatcher is closing that gap with a direct integration that will work at $2 per answered call and $10 per dispatched job — the same transparent pricing it offers across all FSM platforms.
+Dispatcher addresses that gap with a direct integration path available through early access at $2 per answered call and $10 per dispatched job — the same transparent pricing it offers across all FSM platforms.

 The HouseCall Pro Dispatch Problem